MainulDip/JavaEveryday/java-lang-basic-101.md

 ### Intro signature:
 The starting point of a Java Application is the `main` function of the Application marked class.
-But most frameworks hide this and use `inversion of control` pattern.
+But most frameworks hide this and use `inversion of control` pattern....

 ```java
 public class Main {